Trusted by Tens of Thousands | www.ThePearlSource.com

 Elevating Boho Outfits with Dressier Jewelry Pieces

-Pearl jewelry is one of the most popular choices of brides that opt for bohemian wedding themes, as well as beach weddings and ocean-inspired themes.
-Among the most popular choices: pearl hairpins, where the gems of the sea are combined with leaf motifs, textile or real flowers and other gems, headpieces, as well as intricate statement bracelets and anklets.
-Single pearl necklaces, dangle pearl earrings and baroque pearls are all great bridal look pieces as well.
+And for brides, pearl jewelry is one of the most popular choices for bohemian wedding themes and beach weddings.
+Consider pearl hairpins with leaf motifs, textile or real flowers, and other gems.
+Headpieces, intricate statement bracelets, and anklets are also popular choices.
+Single pearl necklaces, dangle pearl earrings and baroque pearls are gorgeous bridal pieces, too!

 Boho-chic style is defined as the upgraded, slightly more coquette, elevated bohemian aesthetic.
-As its name suggests, boho-chic is a merger of styles: bohemian and chic – and, as a result, it’s a fashion fusion that takes the classic bohemian look to a more sophisticated level.
-Not only that, but boho-chic is more urban-focused than bohemian style, which finds its roots in nature, rustic settings, old eras and not as much in a contemporary city environment.
+As its name suggests, boho-chic is a merger of styles: bohemian and chic.
+As a result, it’s a fashion fusion that takes the classic bohemian look to a more sophisticated level.
+Not only that, but boho-chic is more urban-focused than bohemian style, which finds its roots in nature and rustic settings, rather than a contemporary city environment.

 Compared to the classic bohemian style, boho-chic fashion comes with a few characteristics.